-Green Bank's allocation of the State of Connecticut State Employee Retirement System net pension liability increased \$1.0 million to \$21.3 million as of June 30, 2022 compared to \$20.3 million as of June 30, 2021.
-The related deferred outflows of resources, which represents timing differences in plan earnings, assumptions and Green Bank pension contributions increased \$1.8 million to \$6.4 million as of June 30, 2022 compared to \$4.6 million as of June 30, 2021.
-Deferred inflows of resources related to the pension liability, which represent timing of changes in proportion and differences between employer contributions and proportionate share of contributions increased \$0.3 million to \$5.4 million as of June 30, 2022 compared to \$5.1 million as of June 30, 2021.
+Green Bank's allocation of the State of Connecticut State Employee Retirement System net pension liability, as calculated under GASB Statement No. 68 increased \$1.0 million to \$21.3 million as of June 30, 2022 compared to \$20.3 million as of June 30, 2021.
+The related deferred outflows of resources, which represents timing differences in plan earnings, assumptions and Green Bank pension contributions increased \$1.8 million to \$6.4 million as of June 30, 2022 compared to \$4.6 million as of June 30, 2022 compared to the pension liability, which represent timing of changes in proportion and differences between employer contributions and proportionate share of contributions increased \$0.3 million to \$5.4 million as of June 30, 2022 compared to \$4.0 million as 0, 2021.
 Note IV.A provides further detail regarding the pension plan.
 Green Bank, the primary government is responsible for the net pension liability.

-Green Bank's allocation of the State of Connecticut State Employee Retirement System net other postemployment benefit (OPEB) liability decreased \$3.2 million to \$20.5 million as of June 30, 2022 compared to \$23.7 million as of June 30, 2021.
+The Green Bank's allocation of the State of Connecticut State Employee Retirement System net other postemployment benefit (OPEB) liability, as calculated under GASB Statement No. 75 decreased \$3.2 million to \$20.5 million as of June 30, 2022 compared to \$23.7 million as of June 30, 2021.
 The related deferred outflows of resources, which represents timing differences in plan earnings, assumptions, and Green Bank OPEB contributions remained consistent at \$5.2 million as of June 30, 2022 and June 30, 2021.
 Deferred inflows of resources related to the OPEB liability, which represent timing of changes in proportion and differences between employer contributions and proportionate share of contributions and other actuarial assumptions, increased \$2.5 million to \$9.7 million at June 30, 2022 compared to \$7.2 million at June 30, 2021.
 Note IV.B provides further detail regarding the OPEB plan.
 Green Bank, the primary government is responsible for this net OPEB liability.

 Long term debt decreased \$23.3 million to \$79.3 million as of June 30, 2022 as compared to \$102.6 million as of June 30, 2021.
 The decrease is due partially to the aforementioned increase in current maturities as well as \$11.5 million in principal payments made on outstanding debt in fiscal year 2022.
 The Green Bank made principal payments of \$2.5 million against the SHREC Collateralized Note, principal payments \$1.6 million against Green Liberty Bonds, and principal payments of \$0.7 million on the Meriden Hydro and CSCU Clean Renewable Energy Bonds ('CREBs').
-An additional \$6.7 million decrease resulted from repayments of principal by CT Solar Lease 2 LLC of funds borrowed under its credit facility.
+An additional \$6.7 million decrease resulted from repayments of principal by CT Solar Lease 2 LLC of funds borrowed under its credit facility with Key Bank and Webster Bank.
 Note II.D Long Term Debt provides a breakout by dollar amount of the types of long term debt including changes during fiscal year 2022.

-As of June 30, 2022, the Green Bank's unfunded contingent grant and loan commitments the majority of which represent Performance Based Incentive ('PBI') payments to third party owners of solar facilities as well as loan commitments for Solar PPA, SBEA and Multifamily/LMI loan programs as described in Note III.B, totaled \$81.5 million.
+As of June 30, 2022, the Green Bank's unfunded contingent grant and loan commitments, which are liabilities of the primary government, the majority of which represent Performance Based Incentive ('PBI') payments to third party owners of solar facilities as well as loan commitments for Solar PPA, SBEA and Multifamily/LMI loan programs as described in Note III.B, totaled \$81.5 million.
 These grant and loan commitments are expected to be funded over the next one to six years from current and future unrestricted cash balances.